malinthaprasan/dakshitha-apim-policy-hub/backend/docs/FEATURES.md

 ### Policy Management
 - **Policy Discovery**: Browse and search through a catalog of policies with filtering by categories, providers, and platforms.
 - **Version Management**: Handle multiple versions of policies with clear versioning and release notes.
-- **Batch Processing**: Retrieve multiple policies in a single request with strategy-based version selection.
+- **Resolve Processing**: Retrieve multiple policies in a single request with strategy-based version selection.
 - **Strategy-Based Retrieval**: Support for exact, latest_patch, latest_minor, and latest_major version strategies.
 - **Semantic Versioning**: Built-in support for semantic versioning with database-level optimization.
 - **Metadata Management**: Store and retrieve detailed policy metadata including descriptions, tags, and documentation links.